Malaval-Ren/scbeditor2/Documents/manual.md

 #### Under *Pallet*

+  The first column is the pallet number and become white when it is used.
   The 256 colors are check box colors.
-  Each line is a pallet.
+  Each line is a pallet (after converted in .pic image).
   Click on one of this check box update the interfaces.

 #### Under *Color*